The Least You Can Do

-"The Least You Can Do" is a song by English singer Phil Collins.
+"The Least You Can Do" is a song by the English singer Phil Collins.
 Originally released on his seventh solo album Testify (2002), it was issued in 2003 with "Wake Up Call" as a double A-side single.

 The song was written and arranged with Daryl Stuermer, who also provided the arrangement for other songs in Collins' career, such as "Something Happened on the Way to Heaven".